Wheel

 Pressed Steel Disk Wheel

 Pressed steel disc wheels refer to a type of automotive wheel that is commonly used in various vehicles.
 These wheels are typically made by pressing and stamping steel sheets into the desired shape.
-The resulting wheel is sturdy and cost-effective, making it a popular choice for many automobiles, especially in the budget or economy vehicle segment.

 Construction and working of pressed Steel disk wheel